 Brushing our teeth is something we take for granted.
 We do it daily, at least twice and we floss and use mouthwash.
 However, we can do incredible damage to our teeth and gums if we overbrush.

 What is overbrushing?

-What happens when you overbrush?
+What happens when you over brush?

 Another sign of overbrushing is gum recession.
 To look for receding gums, smile in front of a mirror and examine your gums.
 Recessed gums are lower and expose the roots of your teeth.
-If your teeth look longer than they used too, then you could have a case of receding gums caused by overbrushing.
-When we brush improperly, too hard and more than we’re supposed to, our gums suffer and the surface of our teeth’s roots are vulnerable.
+If your teeth look longer than they used to, then you could have a case of receding gums caused by overbrushing.
+When we brush improperly, too hard, and more than we’re supposed to, our gums suffer and the surface of our teeth’ roots are vulnerable.
 When roots are exposed, they can be quite painful and make for sensitive teeth.
 If your gums recede to the point where the gum line has moved too much, it could require surgery to repair it.

 Besides gum issues, overbrushing can lead to major tooth sensitivity.
 When you eat or drink cold and hot foods and feel a tinge of pain in your teeth, you’re experiencing sensitivity.
 By overbrushing, you are breaking down the outer layer of each tooth.
 The outer layer of the tooth is called enamel and it protects the underlying layers from destruction.
-When our enamel wears away from over brushing, it does not come back.
-Once enamel is gone, it’s gone for good and that leaves you with little options to repair the damage.
+When our enamel wears away from over-brushing, it does not come back.
+Once enamel is gone, it’s gone for good and that leaves you with few options to repair the damage.
 (You can talk to your dentist about veneers or crowns that are placed on your teeth to help with tooth sensitivity.)

 The proper way to brush your teeth